jojomani/credit_risk_analysis/README.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.
+  The balanced accuracy score is not bad for this model but it could be better.

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.
+  The logistic regression model fit with oversampled data seems to be more accurate.

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
+Model 2 seems to be better as it has better recall scores and is more accurate.
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 If you do not recommend any of the models, please justify your reasoning.